oktay-sahinoglu/Turkish_ID_TCKN_Checker/README.md

 ```

-Let's change one digit to make id number invalid.
+Let's change one digit to make ID number invalid.

 ```
 >>> TCKN_Checker.find_tckn("I want to apply and my ID is 12345678955.")